alanng10/class-lang/Docue/Article/Word/a.md

 Word "stop" has meaning that is source and dest.

+Word "spread" has meaning that is rate spread.

 Word "radius" has meaning that is round radius.

 Word "area" has meaning that is region.